Automorphic Spectra and the Conformal Bootstrap: How to bootstrap hyperbolic orbifolds

 Recall that $G$ admits a measure $\mu$ invariant under left and right multiplication, which we will normalize so that $\mu(\Gamma\backslash G) = 1$.
 This is possible because $\Gamma\backslash\mathbb{H}$ is compact, and hence of finite volume.
 In the above coordinates, we have \be d\mu(g) = \frac{1}{2\pi\vol(\Gamma\backslash \mathbb{H})}\frac{dx\,dy\,d\theta}{y^2}\,. \ee

 In order to study the spectral problem for the Laplacian on $X$, it is convenient to consider the quotient space $\Gamma\backslash G$, depicted in Figure~\ref{fig:principalBundle}.
-This space is a smooth 3-manifold which is a principal $K$-bundle with base $X$.
+This space is a smooth 3-manifold which is a principal $K$-bundle with base $X$. $\Gamma\backslash G$ identifies canonically with the unit tangent bundle of the underlying hyperbolic surface.
 Its advantage is that unlike $X$, $\Gamma\backslash G$ admits an action of $G$ by right multiplication.
 This allows one to express the spectral problem for the Laplacian on $X$ using representation theory of $G$.